ansys/pysam-sysml2/doc/source/user_guide/index.rst

 User guide
 ----------

-This section explains how to connect to PySam SysML2, work with models and diagrams, and find required information.
+This section explains how to connect to PySAM SysML2, work with models and diagrams, and find required information.

 .. only:: html